ittekiou/EgQE/docs/articles/HEG-1-3_ZURE_Infection_Cosmology.md

 In geometric terms, floc is not a smooth metric tensor field, but a **discrete, fluctuating syntax curvature**, varying both spatially and temporally.
 It does not merely represent matter or energy, but the **configuration of relational tension and asymmetry** in the act of meaning-making.

-These floc regions modulate the infection dynamics of Ψ\PsiΨ, concentrating or dispersing the syntactic disturbance.
+These floc regions modulate the infection dynamics of $\Psi$, concentrating or dispersing the syntactic disturbance.
 In cosmological terms, we interpret the **CMB fluctuations as statistical residues of long-term floc-syntax resonance**.

 ## 2.3 Observation as Infection